Background on Africa Agenda

 In 2008, Africa Agenda held the Zimbabwe Talk as well as the Kenya Media and Citizens Dialogue, organized in the aftermath of election violence in Kenya and Zimbabwe.

-Throughout 2009, Africa Agenda accomplished numerous positive news reportings in the Colorado media market; including in-depth Africa articles, broadcast reports, workshops and conferences in the Greeley Tribune, Aurora Sentinel, Aurora Ch.8 TV, Aurora Comcast Ch.
-54 TV and the Denver Urban Spectrum respectively.
+Throughout 2009, Africa Agenda accomplished numerous positive news reporting in the Colorado media market; including in-depth Africa articles, broadcast reports, workshops and conferences in the Greeley Tribune, Aurora Sentinel, Aurora Channel 8 TV, Aurora Comcast Channel 54 TV and the Denver Urban Spectrum respectively.

 In May 2009, we launched the Cameroon Information and Education Project (CIEP), to help bridge the knowledge and information gap about Cameroon.
 As part of the CIEP, the organization invited leaders from the Cameroon embassy in Washington D.C. and the local community to discuss the future of Cameroon.
 In a period of four months, the CIED distributed over 600 free pocket-size copies of the revised Cameroon Constitution.
 The booklets include the April 2008 constitutional amendments made by the Biya administration.

 In July 2009, Africa Agenda organized Obama, Ghana and John Atta Mills in reaction to President Obama’s visit to Ghana.
 This was a historic event for the Ghanaian nation and for Africa Agenda as well.
+The forum attracted over 25 participants, including journalists from the local media.
 For one thing, the discussions led to a recommendation for Africans to take ownership of the affairs of Africa and not remain as bystanders.

 In 2010 and the first part of 2011, the board and staff of Africa Agenda met at a retreat to evaluate our progress since 2005.
 In terms of our impact it was felt that we have performed a significant service to the community by exposing hundreds of students, professionals and citizens in the Denver area to the political and economic issues affecting Africans.
 In looking forward, we all agreed that it was not enough.
 African issues are still seen as marginal to the life of the community and the challenge is to narrow our activity into strategic goals that will pay off not only in expanded awareness but also in building our organizational capacity and links to real news, information and debate.